 On December 16, 1989, the Board of Trustees announced the appointment of Dr. Franklyn G. Jenifer to head the University.
 Upon his inauguration, Dr. Jenifer became the first Howard alumnus to head the University in its 123-year history.
 Dr. Jenifer served through May 15, 1994, when the Board of Trustees appointed Dr. Joyce A. Ladner as interim President.
 Dr. Ladner was the former Vice President for Academic Affairs and had also served as a professor in the School of Social Work.

-In addition to President H. Patrick Swygert, Howard’s notable alumni include: the late U.S. Supreme Court Justice Thurgood Marshall; the first African-American governor L. Douglas Wilder; Nobel Laureate and Pulitzer Prize-winning author Toni Morrison; Savage Holdings LLC CEO and Howard Board of Trustees Chairman Frank Savage; Emmy Award-winning actress Phylicia Rashad; opera singer Jessye Norman; actress, producer and director Debbie Allen; the first African-American president of the American College of Surgeons, Dr. LaSalle Leffall, Jr.; attorney, civil rights leader and Wall St. executive Vernon Jordan; former mayor and United Nations Ambassador Andrew Young; and the first female mayor of Atlanta, Shirley Franklin.
-A list of Howard distinguished faculty members through the years reads like a “Who’s Who in Black America.”
+In addition to President Wayne Frederick, Howard¹s notable alumni include: the late U.S. Supreme Court Justice Thurgood Marshall; the first African-American governor L. Douglas Wilder; Nobel Laureate and Pulitzer Prize-winning author Toni Morrison; Savage Holdings LLC CEO Frank Savage; Emmy Award-winning actress Phylicia Rashad; opera singer Jessye Norman; actress, producer and director Debbie Allen; the first African-American president of the American College of Surgeons, Dr. LaSalle Leffall, Jr.; attorney, civil rights leader and Wall St. executive Vernon Jordan; California Attorney General Kamala Harris; Mayor of Atlanta Kasim Reed; CNN Correspondent Fredricka Whitfield; former mayor and United Nations Ambassador Andrew Young; the first female mayor of Atlanta, Shirley Franklin, actress Taraji P. Henson, and U.S. Olympian David Oliver.
+A list of Howard distinguished faculty members through the years reads like a "Who's Who in Black America."
 Among them: Ralph J. Bunche, Political Science; Charles R. Drew, Medicine; E. Franklin Frazier, Sociology; Alain J. Locke, Literature; Carter G. Woodson, History; and Lois Mailou Jones, Art.

 - Battle, Thomas C. and Clifford L. Muse, Jr. Howard in Retrospect: Images of the Capstone.
 Washington, DC: Moorland-Spingarn Research Center, 1995.